Praqma/web-alliance/_pages/gatherings.md

 10.30
 {: .agenda-time }
-Volvo Trucks' presentation on metrics projects
-{: .agenda-name }
+Volvo Trucks' presentation on metrics and future plans {: .agenda-name }

-11.30
+11.15
 {: .agenda-time }
-DORA's DevOps report - What are successful metrics for Continuous Delivery?
+Looking at the DevOps report from DORA - What are successful metrics for Continuous Delivery?
 {: .agenda-name }

-12.00
+11.45
 {: .agenda-time }
 LUNCH
 {: .agenda-name }

-13.00
+12.30
 {: .agenda-time }
 Open Space Discussions
 {: .agenda-name }
-Two slots with 2-3 groups per slot, and a joint wrap-up {: .right }
+One session with 2-3 groups, and a common wrap-up

-14.45
+{: .right }

+13.45
 {: .agenda-time }
+BREAK
+{: .agenda-name }

+14.00
+{: .agenda-time }
+Open Space Discussions
+{: .agenda-name }
+One session with 2-3 groups, and a common wrap-up
+{: .right }

+15.00
+{: .agenda-time }
 Wrap-up and retrospective
 {: .agenda-name }

-15.00
+15.15
 {: .agenda-time }
 The End
 {: .agenda-name }